-The stats are true, and they’re scary.
+The stats are true, and they’re rather concerning.
 Essentially, they mean that training often has poor results because learning just isn’t ‘sticky’ enough.
 Why not?
 Because employees aren’t really (we mean really) engaging with content and activities.
 And why would they when that very content is dull, text-heavy, or detached from real life?

-Defining gamification in training
+Defining gamification in corporate training

-Daily goals, leaderboards and badges make people eager to learn a new word and apply it to a sentence.
+Daily goals, leaderboards, and badges make people eager to learn a new word and apply it to a sentence.
 So, learning a language becomes a game—fun, competitive, and rewarding.

 Similarly, gamification in corporate training is about constructing real-life scenarios and challenges in a risk-free learning environment.
 Instead of being lectured to, employees learn through self-driven interactive training activities.
 This creates a more rewarding and meaningful learning experience.

 So, how do you go about it?
 Let’s discuss the secret to efficient corporate training gamification.
 Ready, set, go!

 How to gamify training fast

 Gamification is a big word.
 But in practice, it can be pretty quick and simple.
 You don’t need advanced IT skills to use gamification in corporate training.
 All you need is your existing training content and the right training software for employees.

 Start by assessing the materials you already use for employee training.
 Update the content where necessary, and then look for opportunities to apply gamification elements.
 This can involve setting challenges, adding levels to your learning path, awarding points or badges when challenges are met, and leaderboards to encourage some healthy competition.